ckinkeldey/kinkeldey_com/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio:
+bio: bio

 # Should the user's education and interests be displayed?
 display_education: false

 interests:
-- Artificial Intelligence
-- Computational Linguistics
-- Information Retrieval
+- Uncertainty Visualization

 education:
   courses: